atecon/heatmap/src/heatmap_help.md

+# TODO:
+- currently no colorbox for contour plot, even though `colorbox=TRUE` is set
+- rename or add alias for `limits` e.g. `cbar_limits`
+- Check options for all 3 plot types

 # DESCRIPTION

 This package is intended for producing heatmap or contour plots: Heatmaps are 2-dimensional plots where you have a rectangular array of "tiles" whose colours carry the relevant information; contour plots draw lines where the information is displayed by joining points with the same value.